 - Applicants from any scientific discipline are welcome to apply (natural sciences, biology, physics, mathematics, chemistry, engineering, medicine and health sciences, agriculture, social sciences...).

-- Applicant must be willing to travel up to 6 times during the residency period, since residencies will take place in different European cities (depending on the location of artist’s studio).
+- Applicant must be willing to travel up to 6 times during the residency period since residencies will take place in different European cities (depending on the location of an artist’s studio).

-- Motivation to share expertise and willingness to critically interrogate at least one of the Sustainable Development Goals (SDGs) are crucial.
+- Motivation to share expertise and willingness to critically interrogate at least one of the Sustainable Development Goals (SDGs) is crucial.